Primary Navigation Mobile

 Refinement is good, with limited road noise making its way into the cabin.
 It’s only on rougher surfaces that tyre noise becomes more audible.
 The one thing we found is that the huge door mirrors can create a blindspot, which is particularly prevalent on roundabouts where they’re often at the height of other cars’ indicators.

-The HS is not going to challenge the best cars in its class to drive – noticeably the Ford Kuga and Seat Ateca – however.
-If you push the HS, it feels out of its comfort zone with limited feedback through the steering wheel, though it is direct enough.
+While it’s better, the HS is never going to challenge the best cars in its class to drive – and yes, we’re talking about the Ford Kuga and aging Seat Ateca.
+If you push the HS, it feels out of its comfort zone with limited feedback through the steering wheel, although it is direct enough.
 You can feel the extra weight of the PHEV, because of its large battery, but it doesn’t feel considerably different to drive from a handling point of view.